This is an Insight article, written by a selected partner as part of GAR's co-published content. Read more on Insight

 As always, it is important to consider the tribunal’s perspective in this regard, in particular if one or more tribunal members are (also) not qualified in the applicable law.
 You need to relate the legal submissions to them in a way that is easily accessible.
 Imagine, for example, that you are presenting a legal argument under a civil law system to a common law tribunal.
 You need to understand whether the civil law concept on which you are relying has a corresponding feature in common law, or whether there is a real difference in concept or outcome.
 Depending on the situation, you may then say that what you are proposing is not so different from what the arbitrators know from their own system, or, if there is a difference, explain this difference in terms that make the argument compelling.

 In any case, your legal argument ought to be simple and clear: it should both explain the rule (normative theory) and why its application in this case makes sense (persuasive theory).
 Particularly when operating in foreign legal systems, arbitrators will hesitate to apply a legal rule in a way that creates unfair or inappropriate outcomes.
-This is not necessarily a matter of applying equities rather than the law as it stands, because most legal systems have a way to avoid unfair outcomes in the first place.
+This is not necessarily a matter of applying equities rather than the law as it stands, because most legal systems are built to avoid unfair outcomes in the first place.
 As a result, it is rarely persuasive to rely on a (formal) rule without recognising its rationale and applying it to the case at hand.

 This is even harder for the arbitrators.
 In your preparations, you will have had the opportunity to consult an expert or your client and ask any question you like to gain a thorough understanding of the issues.
 The arbitrators’ preparation, on the other hand, will have been limited to the written submissions and reports.
 It is therefore even more important than normal to keep it simple and accessible.
 Set out the basics and then take the tribunal step by step through the technical issues until you have set out the decisive points.
 In technical matters, it may be a good idea to use examples that illustrate what you are talking about.